Asymptotic Theory and Sequential Testing for Adaptive Bandits: Simulation Studies

 \section{Simulation Studies}

-This section presents a Monte Carlo study of the finite sample behavior of the proposed UNB based on the evaluation metrics Type I error control, power, and early stopping behavior compared with ER as a non-adaptive baseline and the UCB algorithm as a representative bandit baseline.
+This section presents Monte Carlo studies of the finite sample performance of the proposed UNB, based on evaluation metrics including Type I error control, power, and early stopping behavior, compared with ER as a non-adaptive baseline and the UCB algorithm as a representative bandit baseline.